About the Treatment Alternatives Staff

 Steve Manko – CEO, Founder

 Steven Manko’s journey of recovery is the story of one man’s belief in the American Dream.
 The dream that one can come back from the destruction of chemical dependency and build a life that makes a difference.
-Steve has plenty of what it takes—courage, determination, and especially concern for others.
+Steve has plenty of what it takes—courage, determination, and especially a concern for others.

-His life can best described as a voyage having reached the highest levels of success in both society and business circles to the downward spiral of self-destruction and into the depths of addiction.
-One morning he awakened to the reality that he had lost everything and in fact was powerless over his addiction.
+His life can best be described as a voyage having reached the highest levels of success in both society and business circles to the downward spiral of self-destruction and into the depths of addiction.
+One morning he awakened to the reality that he had lost everything and was powerless over his addiction.
 This was a very bitter pill for Steve to swallow.

 After searching for reputable treatment centers, he selected South Florida and the Hanley-Hazelden Center, recognizing Hazelden as the great pioneer in the field.
 It was here that he received the help he needed and slowly began to reclaim his life and his dignity.
 After obtaining sobriety, Steve decided not to return home but to remain in Florida where his sober support system was.
 It didn’t take long for him to recognize what he wanted to do with the rest of his life.
 Steve began to reach out to others with his personal story as well as with his dream and model of recovery.
-Now, 29 years later, hundreds of rehabilitation facilities exist in this area as the result of his vision and passion.
+Now, 29 years later, hundreds of rehabilitation facilities exist in this area as a result of his vision and passion.

 His long term programs embrace people at every level of recovery and in every socioeconomic parallel with an unprecedented success rate.
-The synergistic effects of Steve’s efforts in South Florida impacted all levels of care from Medical Detox, Outpatient Treatment, Sober Living Communities and Graduate Housing and elevated this area to be recognized nationally as the largest recovery community in the world.
+The synergistic effects of Steve’s efforts in South Florida impacted all levels of care from Medical Detox, Outpatient Treatment, Sober Living Communities, and Graduate Housing and elevated this area to be recognized nationally as the largest recovery community in the world.

 Steve won a landmark case at the Federal Court level for discrimination against disabled persons; the millions of addicts and alcoholics, both in an out of recovery, that suffer from this life destructive disease.
 This nationwide epidemic has untold costs.
 The case took 5 years and millions of dollars plus the emotional toll and financial drain on Steve and his family.
 As a result of his commitment to stay the fight and with the support of ACLU and the Department of Justice, Federal law now protects the rights of recovering men and women against discrimination in and where they live.
 They can no longer be treated as outcasts but rather can live anywhere within the communities becoming contributing members to society.
 This legal victory is, perhaps, the greatest legacy of the man we call Steve Manko.